 - Industry Reception: Much like Networking Night, the Industry Reception gives EECS students a chance to to mingle with company representatives and meet more formally during networking sessions.

 - February Career Fair: Organized by the Oregon State Career Development Center, this event takes place the day after the Industry Reception and is targeted at engineering majors.

 Students in the MECOP program will be entered into a pool of students for industry members to pick draft style.
 Students in the program typically spend an extra year in school to make up the two terms missed during their internships.

 - 1st Spring & Summer Term of junior year

 - 2nd Summer & Fall Term after senior design.

-There is a long list of potential employers.
-Not all companies on the list are looking for EECS students.
 Many of our students end up at companies such as ON Semiconductor, Intel, Daimler and Garmin.